 Download this issue Download the Folding Guide poster featured in the Standard #4.
 For more folding ideas, watch Foldfactory's "FOLD of the WEEK" video.
 Watch Kit Hinrichs Work His Magic on Press with Standard Vol. 3 The Standard: Varnishes and Coatings

 Issue Number: 3

 Our third issue of The Standard presents a comprehensive demonstration of the latest varnish and coatings technology.
 This visually captivating book is filled with comparisons and examples of spot, halftone and tinted varnishes, as well as aqueous and ultraviolet coating techniques such as strike-through, textured, soft-touch, scented and thermochromatic effects.
 You'll find the issue is also filled with practical and informative tips, print demonstrations¿from the most basic to the highly elaborate¿and a glossary of terms to help simplify the process.

 Download this issue The Standard: Color Management and Calibration

 Managing color is not a new challenge.
 Printers and designers have been trying to control the effect of ink on paper since Guttenberg.
 Computer screens used to create artwork can see a broader range of colors than can be reproduced in print.
 This issue of The Standard presents a few techniques to expand the color gamut on press and explains industry efforts underway to streamline workflow and establish a reliable color profile.

-The Standard: Pre-Press: Preparing Files for Press
+Download this issue The Standard: Pre-Press: Preparing Files for Press

 Issue Number: 1